jamie120/ms4-wild-mile/README.md

 Wild Mile Conversions is a site dedicated to the advertisement of bespoke vehicle conversions for leisure and business.
 Listings can be created by registered site users, with the aim of attracting buyers and complete a selling transaction off-site.
 Once created, users may edit or delete listing content.
 Users wishing to list a conversion will purchase a 'listing token' to make their listings active and viewable to others on the site.
-Wild Mile merchansise is available for purchase to all site visitors, including un-registered users.
+Wild Mile merchandise is available for purchase to all site visitors, including unregistered users.
-Site admin will have full CRUD access to conversion listings and merchandise, aswell as the ability to manage 'active' status of conversion listings.
+Site admin will have full CRUD access to conversion listings and merchandise, as well as the ability to manage the 'active' status of conversion listings.
 The site is designed to be easy to navigate, promotes ease of use and have intuitive features for both buyers and sellers to enhance the user experience.

 # Table of Contents